AdobeDocs/campaign-standard.en/help/administration/using/configuring-a-mobile-application.md

 >Push notification and In-App implementations have to be performed by expert users.
 If you need to be assisted, contact your Adobe Account executive or Professional services partner.

 ## Using Adobe Experience Platform SDK {#using-adobe-experience-platform-sdk}
+>[!Note]
+>
+>To learn more on the different mobile use cases supported in Adobe Campaign Standard by using the Adobe Experience Platform SDKs, refer to this [page](https://helpx.adobe.com/campaign/kb/configure-launch-rules-acs-use-cases.html).

 To send push notifications and In-App messages with Experience Platform SDK application, a mobile application has to be set up in Adobe Experience Platform Experience Platform Experience Platform Launch and configured in Adobe Campaign.
 For the detailed steps to configure your mobile application using Experience Platform SDK, refer to this [page](https://helpx.adobe.com/campaign/kb/configuring-app-sdkv4.html).